Paul Henare

 Paul Donald Henare (born 4 March 1979) is a New Zealand professional basketball coach and former player.

-Junior career
+Early life

-Henare attended Napier Boys' High School and played one season of college basketball for Utah Valley State College.
-He played for New Zealand at U/16, U/18 and U/20 junior levels.
+Henare was born in Napier, New Zealand.
+He attended Napier Boys' High School and played one season of college basketball for Utah Valley State College.

 Professional career

 New Zealand NBL

 Henare began his playing career in 1995 with the Hawke's Bay Hawks.
 After three seasons with the Hawks, he joined the Auckland Stars, where he won championships in 1999 and 2000.
 He returned to Hawke's Bay in 2002 and played the next seven seasons there, helping the Hawks win their inaugural championship in 2006.
 In 2009, he played for the Christchurch Cougars, and in 2010, he played his final season with the Hawks.
 On 30 May 2014, Henare came out of retirement to be the temporary player/coach of the Southland Sharks after multiple players were suspended.

 New Zealand Breakers and overseas

 After a season abroad in Serbia with OKK Beograd in 2002–03, Henare debuted with the New Zealand Breakers in their inaugural season in the NBL in 2003–04.
 In 2006, he had his second overseas stint, this time in Turkey with Banvit B.K.

 In 2010–11, Henare was a member of the Breakers' maiden championship-winning team.
 He subsequently retired from the Breakers after eight seasons and was honoured by becoming the first Breakers player to have his number (32) retired.